-Finca Santa Elena was founded in 2000 by Samuel Roldan and Paula Concha in pursuit of their dream of producing coffee.
-The farm is located in Ciudad Bolivar, a very traditional and well known coffee town in the heart of Antioquia’s coffee mountains in the southwest part of the department.
+Over the years we developed a friendship with Samuel and Paula, who produce beautiful coffees in the Antioquia region of Colombia.
+Samuel is a dentistry professor and a farmer who applies a lot of the scientific knowledge he has to coffee producing.
+Year after year he sends us some of the cleanest and most exciting naturals we have tasted.
+The farm is in Ciudad Bolivar, a very traditional and well-known coffee town in the heart of Antioquia’s coffee mountains in the southwest part of the department.
 The town is known for its coffee producing history, with a lively town square centered on the activities of the local coffee businesses.

-Santa Elena is planted in Caturra with some new varietals still maturing, including Geisha, Bourbon, and Typica.
+Santa Elena grows mostly Caturra but has some new varietals starting to mature, including Geisha, Bourbon, and Typica.
 The property experiences big changes in temperature from day to night, as much as 15 degrees Fahrenheit, and the land is very steep.
 The farm has a very developed system for scoring the had picked cherries and paying premiums to pickers for selective harvesting.

 Farm: Samuel Roldan & Paula Concha